 shrink coins, we charge up a high voltage capacitor

-is used to connect a high voltage AC power supply through a 40 kV full-wave bridge rectifier
+is used to connect a variable high voltage AC power source through a 40 kV full-wave bridge rectifier

-firing to prevent possible damage to the power supply and
+charging supply to prevent possible damage to the rectifiers when the system is fired.

-The charged capacitor bank is then quickly discharged through
+charged capacitor bank is then quickly discharged into

-of non-conductive dowels.
-This orients the coin so that it is in the strongest portion of
+coin so that it is subjected to the

-the magnetic field, and the dowels also prevent the coin from twisting or from being ejected from
+the coil's magnetic field.
+The cylinders also prevent the coin from

 the coil during the shrinking process.
 The ends of the work coil

 a pair of heavy copper bus bars.
 A spark gap is the only affordable switch that can hold off the high voltage and then efficiently

 switch the huge currents used during the coin shrinking process.